New All-Star Game chardonnay a hit

-MLB has just introduced All-Star Game chardonnay to its mid-summer classic lineup.
-The wine has been billed as a limited-edition All Star Game collectible.
-A baseball hologram is affixed to the front to ensure it's officially licensed.
+Major League Baseball has just introduced All-Star Game chardonnay to its mid-summer classic lineup.
+The wine has been billed as a limited-edition All-Star Game collectible.
+A baseball hologram is affixed to the front to indicate it's officially licensed.

 I am a wine lover first, and a baseball fan second.
 Sorry Frankie Lindor.
 I couldn't resist — I had to try the chardonnay.
 Especially after discovering the wine was a blend of grapes from Sonoma County's Carneros Region, Russian River Valley and Mayacamas Mountain slopes.
 So, to steal a line from Nick Gilbert, "What's not to like?"
 I can always put the empty bottle in my man cave next to my Omar Vizquel bobble head.

-Lace up your baseball cleats and run to these local stores and pick up a bottle.
+Lace up your baseball cleats, run to these local stores and pick up a bottle.
 Each location was allocated at least one case:

-• Market District Cuyahoga Falls and Green, and MOST area Giant Eagle locations.
+• Market District in Cuyahoga Falls and Green; and most area Giant Eagle locations.

 • Both 750ml locations in Fairlawn and Brecksville.